Katylub/Katylub-Dona-Problems-Set-2019/README.md

 # About this repository:
-This repository contains the solution for the Problem Set 2019 for the module Programing and Scripting at GMIT
+This repository contains the solutions for the Problem Set 2019 for the module Programing and Scripting at GMIT
 - To download the file use this link: https://github.com/ianmcloughlin/project-pands/raw/master/project.pdf

-# About the file:
+# About the files:
-This repository solve Exercise 1 from the Problem Set:
+This repository solve Exercise 1 to 10 from the Problem Set, below you can see what name represent the program in each problem:

-- File name: Sumupto.py
-- Problem: Write a program that asks the user to input any positive integer and outputs the sum of all numbers between one and that number
+1. Exercise 1: Exercise 1/sumupto.py - It's the only one in folder for initial research purpose
+2. Exercise 2: begins-with-t.py
+3. Exercise 3: python divisors.py
+4. Exercise 4: collatz.py
+5. Exercise 5: primes.py
+6. Exercise 6: secondstring.py
+7. Exercise 7: squareroot.py
+8. Exercise 8: datetime.py
+9. Exercise 9: Second.py and example.txt
+10. Exercise 10: plot.py

 ## Installation
 1. Make sure you have Python installed to run the program